georchestra/mapstore2-georchestra/docs/source/developer/index.rst

 To deploy your local backend you will need to:

  * copy the mapstore.war from web/target to your Tomcat webapps folder
- * create a local GeOrchestra datadir anywhere in your PC and copy the following inside it:
+ * create a local geOrchestra datadir anywhere in your PC and copy the following inside it:
-  * a standard GeOrchestra default.properties file with generic configuration (database and LDAP settings for example)
+  * a standard geOrchestra default.properties file with generic configuration (database and LDAP settings for example)
-  * the datadir/mapstore folder from web/target/GeOrchestra with the mapstore specific configuration files
+  * the datadir/mapstore folder from web/target/geOrchestra with the mapstore specific configuration files
  * add the georchestra.datadir environment variable to the Tomcat setenv script to point to your datadir folder

  .. code-block:: console